supreet11agrawal/Proposal/Proposal.md

 __August 19 - August 26__ _(Week 13)_

-* Buffer Period : Completion of any backlog and documentation improvement before marking the completion of project
+* Buffer Period: Completion of any backlog and documentation improvement before marking the completion of the project
 * Final Report Submission

 ***